|

 have this error.
 This error should be extremely rare and

-indicates the machine is running critically low on memory
+indicates the machine is running critically low on memory.

-and.
 It may be reasonable for the application to terminate

 running unless it is able to safely handle any CQE being